 The king of online video has come of age with support for widescreen and HD newly enabled.
 Over 13 hours of new footage is uploaded to YouTube every minute which clearly gives you some idea about the scale of its operations and the massive community it provides.
 The player is functional but not the most elegant out there.

-Late to the game, Flickr started off life a photo-only sharing site but has recently branched out into video also.
-It’s implementation is minimalist and elegant – current Flickr users should feel at home here.
+Late to the game, Flickr started off life as a photo-only sharing site but has recently branched out into video also.
+Its implementation is minimalist and elegant – current Flickr users should feel at home here.
 Its major disadvantage is that it doesn’t support HD yet and clips are limited to 90 seconds (a “long photo” as they call it!).